"Seeing, in the finest and broadest sense, means using your senses, your intellect, and your emotions".

 1. What is your subject?
 (Theme)

-2. How do I simplify?
+2. How do I focus attention?
+(Emphasis)

-3. How do I draw attention?
+3. How do I simplify?